How Much Federal Tax is Taken Out of My Paycheck?

 Amount of Money Earned During the Pay Period

 The amount of money you earn during your pay period, when viewed with your filing status, determines your income bracket and associated federal income tax rate.
-To view the 2018 income brackets, download our Small Business Tax Guide.
+For 2021 tax brackets, visit this page from The Tax Foundation.

 Retirement Account Contributions

 Your taxes may also be impacted if you contribute a portion of your paycheck to a tax-advantaged retirement savings account.
 Eligible plan types include traditional IRAs and 401(k)s.
-Contributions to these plans are considered pre-tax, and are therefore exempt from federal income tax during the year in which you make the contribution.
+Contributions to these plans are considered pre-tax and are therefore exempt from federal income tax during the year in which you make the contribution.
+It’s important to note that there are limits to the pre-tax contribution amounts.
+For 2021 the limit is $19,500.

 View Our Plans and Pricing